 The Descendant (DC)

-Directly across from your Ascendant in your natal chart you will find your 7th House cusp and another significant angular house, your Descendant.
+Directly across from your Ascendant in your chart, you will find your 7th House cusp and another significant angular house, your Descendant.
+This line symbolizes the western horizon at the time you were born.

 You can think of this angle as “who you are not” as it represents traits, desires, and motivations that you may not recognize in yourself.